 Like most marine sanctuaries with limited visitors, you will be amazed by the diversity and growth of the corals, shown off to you by its sheer collage of colors.

-Off of the west side of the island is Katipanan, usually best recommended among beginner divers since it barely has any current.
+Off of the west side of the island is Katipanan, recommended as one of the best beginner diving Philippines since it barely has any current.
 There are sea kraits and sea turtles along the sandy reef with healthy patches of corals.

 On the north-eastern part of the island is Cogon Point, another great site among seasoned divers.
 It is a good drift dive to see schools of jacks, sweetlips, and sea turtles.